How to Dry Homegrown Lavender

 - Going to the garden, cut the mature lavender as near the leaves at the bottom as possible.
 This gives you a nice long stem of lavender flowers.

-- Without crushing the stems, tie each stem individually, leaving ¾ inch between each one.
-This will enable air to circulate the lavender while drying and will avoid the flowers going mouldy or rot setting in.
+- Without crushing the stems, tie each stem individually, leaving a ¾ inch between each one.
+This will enable air to circulate the lavender while drying and will avoid the flowers going moldy or rot setting in.

 - Tie both ends together forming a loop.